scruffaluff/bootware/ansible_collections/scruffaluff/bootware/roles/mongosh/README.md

-# Mongo
+# MongoSh

-Mongo is an Ansible role
+MongoSh is an Ansible role

 ## Requirements